judesamp/mail/README.md

 * Auto encoding of non US-ASCII header fields
 * Auto encoding of non US-ASCII bodies

-Mail is RFC2822 compliant now, that is, it can parse and generate valid US-ASCII emails.
-There are a few obsoleted syntax emails that it will have problems with, but it also is quite robust, meaning, if it finds something it doesn't understand it will not crash, instead, it will skip the problem and keep parsing.
-In the case of a header it doesn't understand, it will initialise the header as an optional unstructured field and continue parsing.
+Mail is RFC2822 compliant now, meaning it can parse and generate valid US-ASCII emails.
+There are a few email types with obsolete syntax that mail will have problems with, but the program is quite robust here: If it finds something it doesn't understand it will not crash; instead, it will skip the problem and keep parsing.
+In the case of a header it doesn't understand, mail will initialise the header as an optional unstructured field and continue parsing.

 This means Mail won't (ever) crunch your data (I think).